neondatabase/website/content/docs/guides/neon-github-integration.md

 ---
-title: The Neon GitHub App
+title: The Neon GitHub integration
 subtitle: Connect Neon Postgres to a GitHub repository and build a GitHub Actions workflow
 enableTableOfContents: true
+redirectFrom:
+  - /docs/guides/neon-github-app
 updatedOn: '2024-06-14T07:55:54.401Z'
 ---

 <Admonition type="comingSoon" title="Feature Coming Soon">
-The Neon GitHub App is currently in **private preview**.
+The Neon GitHub integration is currently in **private preview**.
 To start using it, request access by contacting our [Customer Success](mailto:customer-success@neon.tech) team and asking to join the private preview.
 </Admonition>

-The Neon GitHub App is designed to integrate your Neon project with a GitHub application and provide a basic GitHub Actions workflow that creates a database branch with each pull request.
+The Neon GitHub integration is designed to integrate your Neon project with a GitHub application and provide a basic GitHub Actions workflow that creates a database branch with each pull request.
 This guide will walk you through the following steps:

-- Adding the Neon GitHub App
+- Installing the GitHub App
 - Connecting a Neon project to a GitHub repository
 - Adding a GitHub Actions workflow